An adversary bound for quantum signal processing: Quantum signal processing

 The main problem with M-QSP is that we do not have an analogue of Theorem~\ref{thm:gqsp-theorem}.
 The layer stripping argument does not apply, as the counterpart of~(\ref{eq:gqsp-coeff-orthogonality}) that would let us strip a layer does not follow directly from the normalization condition, and thus we would need additional conditions that guarantee the success of the induction step.

-As a consequence, attempts to define an ansatz for QSP over multiple variables retaining the single-qubit structure fail to give the strong guarantees of the univariate case, namely that any polynomial $P(\vv{z})$ satisfying $|P(\vv{z})| \le 1$ can be constructed: it was proven in~\cite{nemethVariantsMultivariateQuantum2023} that there are some normalized pairs $(P, Q)$ that are not decomposable.
+As a consequence, attempts to define an ansatz for QSP over multiple variables retaining the single-qubit structure fail to give the strong guarantees {of Corollary~\ref{thm:gqsp-completeness}}, namely that any polynomial $P(\vv{z})$ satisfying $|P(\vv{z})| \le 1$ can be constructed: it was proven in~\cite{nemethVariantsMultivariateQuantum2023} that there are some normalized pairs $(P, Q)$ that are not decomposable {into a M-QSP protocol over $SU(2)$}.

 Even a multivariate counterpart of the Fej{\'e}r-Riesz theorem has its own caveats: necessary and sufficient conditions for a given bivariate $P(\vv{z})$ to have a single complementary $Q$ are known, but are quite restrictive~\cite{geronimoPositiveExtensionsFejerRiesz2004,hussenFejerRieszTheoremIts2021,rossiMultivariableQuantumSignal2022}.
-The reason mainly follows from the fact that the univariate Fej{\'e}r-Riesz theorem heavily relies on the fundamental theorem of algebra.
-However, we can obtain a reasonable version of the statement if we allow more than two dimensions. \begin{theorem}[Multivariate Fej{\'e}r-Riesz, adapted from~\cite{dritschelFactorizationTrigonometricPolynomials2004,geronimoFactorizationMultivariatePositive2006}] Let $P(\vv{z})$ be a multivariate polynomial satisfying $|P(\vv{z})| < 1$ on $\T^m$.
-Then, there exist $Q_1, \ldots, Q_r$ such that
+The reason mainly stems from the fact that the univariate Fej{\'e}r-Riesz theorem heavily relies on the fundamental theorem of algebra.
+However, we can obtain a reasonable version of the statement if we allow more than two dimensions. \begin{theorem}[Multivariate Fej{\'e}r-Riesz, adapted from~\cite{dritschelFactorizationTrigonometricPolynomials2004}] Let $P(\vv{z})$ be a $m$-variate polynomial satisfying $|P(\vv{z})| < 1$ on $\T^m$.
+Then {for some $r > 0$} there exist $Q_1, \ldots, Q_r$ such that

-\end{theorem} Notice that we require $|P(\vv{z})| < 1$ strictly, which is a weaker statement than the univariate counterpart.
+\end{theorem} {We remark that we do not have a clear upper bound on $r$ in terms of $m$ or the degrees of the polynomials, we only know that it is finite.} Also notice that we require $|P(\vv{z})| < 1$ strictly, which is a weaker statement than the univariate counterpart.
 It was shown in~\cite{rudinExtensionProblemPositivedefinite1963} that there are polynomials with unit supremum norm on $\T^m$ that do not admit a Fej{\'e}r-Riesz factorization at all.